aungthedev/team-todo-list/README.md

+📝 To-Do List App

+A collaborative To-Do List web app built using JavaScript, React.js, Next.js, and Supabase for backend storage and API handling.
+It allows users to add, edit, delete, and mark tasks as completed, with persistent storage through Supabase.

+🚀 What It Does

+Add, edit, and delete tasks.
+Mark tasks and shows line through as completed .
+Store tasks persistently using Supabase backend.
+Simple, clean UI design.
+Real-time updates synced with the backend.

+🛠 Tech Stack

+Frontend:
+JavaScript
+React.js
+Next.js
+Tailwind CSS

+Backend:
+Supabase (PostgreSQL + Authentication + API)
+Version Control:
+Git & GitHub (branch workflow for collaboration)

+▶How to Run

+CLone the Repo first by
+git clone <repo-link>
+cd <repo-folder>

 Before running the project, please do these,

 Create new file ".env.local" in the root folder and paste these inside that file,